opendatasoft/ods-documentation/source/publishing_data/04_configuring_a_source/connectors/rdf.rst

         </basket>
     </shoppingList>

 In this example, the XML tree is complex.
 As a result, the automatic parameters detection cannot guess the proper depth.
-You must configure the data source manually:
+You must configure the source manually:

 - **Tag depth** must be set to ``3`` because the ``item`` node is at the third level of the XML tree (``shoppingList/basket/item``).
 - **Name of the tags to be extracted** must be set to ``item`` because ``itemCount`` and ``totalQuantity`` are also at the third level but not relevant.